10 Things to Know Before You Go Ice Skating

 Getting Back Up

 Roll onto your hands and knees.
 Put one foot flat on the ice (blade down), then press up through that leg while bringing the other foot under you.
 Use your hands on your knee for leverage if needed.
 It's not graceful the first few times, and that's fine.
+For a deeper dive on fall technique and protective gear, see our guide to falling safely.

 How Do You Find Your Balance on Ice?